This printed article is located at http://plifereit.listedcompany.com/financials.html

 Consolidated Statements of Total Return

-The management fees for 2H 2024 of $7.4 million was 2.4% higher than 2H 2023 largely attributed to the higher management fee from enlarged deposited property value from the acquisitions in 2023 and 2024 and valuation gain on the Singapore portfolio.
-This increase was partially offset by the depreciation of Japanese Yen.
-Higher trust expenses were registered for 2H 2024 due to higher professional fees incurred during the period.
+The management fees3 for 2H 2025 of $7.9 million was 7.2% higher than 2H 2024 largely attributed to the higher management fee from enlarged deposited property value from the acquisitions in 2024 and valuation gain on the Singapore portfolio.
+Higher trust expenses were registered for 2H 2025 due to higher professional fees incurred on existing assets and acquisition-related costs for the France portfolio.
+The acquisition-related costs have no distribution impact as they are not subject to deduction when computing distributable income to Unitholders.

-Of the net foreign exchange movement, the Group had registered a realised foreign exchange gain amounting to about $5.0 million and $4.5 million from the settlement of Japanese Yen forward contracts in 2H 2024 and 2H 2023 respectively.
+Of the net foreign exchange movement, the Group had registered a realised foreign exchange gain amounting to about $3.4 million and $5.0 million from the settlement of Japanese Yen forward contracts in 2H 2025 and 2H 2024 respectively.

-The Group has step-up lease arrangements for certain of its properties which include the new 20.4- year master lease agreements for its three Singapore hospitals, the 20-year lease agreements for the three Japan nursing home properties and the 12-year lease agreements for the eleven France nursing home properties.
-As part of revenue recognition, the step-up lease arrangements were accounted on a straight line basis over the lease term (i.e. effective rent) since August 2022 and September 2021, respectively.
+The Group has step-up lease arrangements for certain of its properties which include 20.4-year master lease agreements for its three Singapore hospitals, the 20-year lease agreements for the three Japan nursing home properties and the 12-year lease agreements for the eleven France nursing home properties.
+As part of revenue recognition, the step-up lease arrangements were accounted on a straight-line basis over the lease term (i.e. effective rent).
 This had led to corresponding increase in the gross revenue and investment properties in the initial years of lease.
-As property valuation is based on discounted cash flow method which deviates from effective rent accounting treatment, the Group had removed the impact of effective rent from investment properties accordingly.
+As property valuation methodology deviates from effective rent accounting treatment, the Group had removed the impact of effective rent from investment properties accordingly.
 This resulted in adjustments in the net change in fair value of investment properties (See Note 3 to the Financial Statements).
-These properties with step-up lease arrangements contributed to the higher distributable income in 2H 2024 as compared to 2H 2023.
+These properties with step-up lease arrangements contributed to the higher distributable income in 2H 2025 as compared to 2H 2024.
+As such, these fair value adjustments (surplus / deficit) would be adjusted out when determining the distributable income to the Unitholders.

-Finance costs had increased mainly due to funding of capital expenditure and new acquisitions in 2023 and 2024 and higher interest costs from Singapore dollar and Japanese Yen debts partially offset by depreciation of JPY.
+Finance costs had increased mainly due to funding of capital expenditure and new acquisitions in 2024 and higher interest costs from Japanese Yen debts partially offset by depreciation of JPY.
+Notwithstanding, interest cost on loans drawn down to fund capital expenditure has no distribution impact as they are not subject to deduction when computing distributable income to Unitholders.
+Interest income mainly arose from the EUR/SGD cross currency swap arrangement and late payment interest from tenants in 2025 and fixed deposit placement in 2024.

-Overall, DPU for 2024 of 14.92 cents has outperformed by 1.0% or 0.15 cents as compared with 2023's DPU of 14.77 cents.
+Overall, DPU for 2025 of 15.29 cents has outperformed by 2.5% or 0.37 cents as compared with 2024's DPU of 14.92 cents.

 Consolidated Statements of Financial Position